mozilla/treeherder/tests/README.md

     pip install -r requirements\common.txt -r requirements\dev.txt

-## Setup git pre-commit hook

-We assume you have a default Python environment, which you will be using when you run a `pre-commit` hook.
-This default Python environment is separate from the Treeherder Python environment you will be setting up below.

-    .venv\Scripts\activate
-    pip install pre-commit
-    pre-commit install

 ## Set environment variables

 For Windows, Treeherder requires a number of environment variables that point to the services.
 In our case, those services are in local docker containers.